Network Code on Cybersecurity

 All high-impact and critical-impact entities must implement a cybersecurity management system (CSMS) aligned with European and international standards.
 This system serves as the NCCS equivalent of an ISMS and forms the core of each entity’s risk mitigation obligations.
 Art.
 28

-The responsibilities for cybersecurity risk assessments under Art.
+Responsibilities for cybersecurity risk assessments under Art.
 19–21 and Art.
-26 of the NCCS are divided across Union, regional, Member State, and entity level.
+26 are divided across EU, national, and entity level.
 The table below outlines who is responsible at each level, the legal basis, and how each assessment feeds into the broader regulatory framework.

 19 | Internal mapping of sectoral processes, impact metrics, ECII derivation | Define Union-wide impact thresholds, ECII logic, and risk impact matrix; input to cybersecurity controls (Art.
 29, 33) |